rusticlion/Manastorm/manastorm_codebase_dump.md

     if spellType == "trap" then
         entry.triggerData = spellData.trapTrigger or {}
         entry.effectData = spellData.trapEffect or {}
-        entry.windowData = spellData.trapWindow or {}

-        -- Initialize expiry timer if a duration is specified if entry.windowData.duration and type(entry.windowData.duration) == "number" then entry.expiryTimer = entry.windowData.duration
     end
-    end

     -- Add shield-specific data if present
     if spellType == "shield" then
         entry.shieldParams = spellData.shieldParams or {}
     end

+    -- Add field-specific data if present
+    if spellType == "field" then
+        entry.fieldStatus = spellData.fieldStatus or {}
+    end

     -- Store the entry in the activeSpells table SustainedSpellManager.activeSpells[uniqueId] = entry

+    -- Apply field status immediately
+    if spellType == "field" then
+        applyFieldStatus(entry)
+    end

     -- Log the addition
     print(string.format("[SustainedManager] Added %s '%s' for %s in slot %d", spellType, entry.spell.name or "unnamed spell", wizard.name, slotIndex))

     return uniqueId